 I’m not sure if we have an actual “playbook” to manage what we manage.
 “My Eric” is now the calm, centered, funny, thoughtful, and brilliant man I fell in love with.
 But the struggling Eric was “My Eric” too.
 The “In sickness and in health” clause we’d agreed to in June of 2011 was tested earlier than I’d thought it would be.
 But we got through it.
 We are actually better than ever right now.
 We were tested.
 We passed.
 And, if it comes back again, to either of us, we’ll pass that time too.

 I’ve heard this line before.
 I don’t know when, but I always liked it.
 “The world breaks everyone, and some are strong in the broken places”.
 We didn’t break and I hope this story, as hard as it was for me to tell, can help just one of the millions who has or has ever had a dark time, or loves someone who has a dark time.
 It IS dark, it is scary, and it is cloudy, but sometimes, at the end of that, there is a silver lining.

 From Leslie Morgan Steiner’s book”Crazy Love”

 “Kit, it might be good if you’d provide a statistic.
 I’m no expert, but it’s my understanding that domestic violence only affects poor, uneducated people.
 Lawyers, doctors, and professors do not beat their wives and children.”
-From a sociology professor to Kit Gruelle, in a note commenting on her paper on domestic violence and her assertion that it affects those of all socioeconomic status.
+Sociology professor to Kit Gruelle

 I don’t think I’d ever heard much about family violence.
 I’d never seen it in my home, because there wasn’t any.
 I don’t remember any friends who ever spoke of it.
 It just wasn’t discussed.
 As Gloria Steinem says frequently, “there was no word for domestic violence, it was just called “life”.
 It wasn’t a life I knew.